patrickthomasius/Assignment-ETL/README.md

 Dates have different formatting types.
 To solve this the date format was normalized.
 The solution was done under the assumption that all dates have Months before Days.
 However, if future Data contains any twisted date formats (detectable by inconsistent values >12 for MM) there should be another validation check added.
 Another Column where this was an issue are the Weight and Height Columns.
 Here, Units of measure were converted to cm and missing units of measure were assigned a probable unit.
 	For Weight, a similar approach was taken but height was taken into consideration.
 If a calculated BMI was highly improbable, even set units of measurements were overridden with plausible ones.
 Furthermore, Gender/Sex was reformatted to fit numerical connotation and duplicates were dropped.
+To drop duplicates the safe approach taken in this assignment was to first check the patient_id, but also check if all other information matches to identify entries with wrong patient_id but identical patient info.

 For Transformations log entries were added in a single log table that is shared with the other datasources/Tables, which logs original and cleaned value, or just the original value for dropped rows.
-Rows were dropped on either the Patient_ID being identical or all other personal information being identical in case of wrong or mismatched Patient_ID.

 For the encounters, similar approaches were taken for the transformation of date columns.
 Furthermore, the length of the stay for each encounter was calculated and added in hours.
+Also, duplicates were logged and removed.

+Furthermore, sanity checks were applied to check if the discharge date is further in the past than the admit date and it was validated that the encounter type is inpatient, outpatient or ed.

-Diagnoses were loaded from the xml that requires a different parsing method but other than that no transformation were applied.
+Diagnoses were loaded from the xml that requires a different parsing method.

+For the transformation, diagnoses missing their code were dropped and logged.
+Missing encounter_ids were logged, duplicates were detected by both identical code and encounter_id, since this is the only case in which a row is truly a duplicate.

 In the future it might be beneficial to check the diagnosis codes against their respective code systems for validation.

 It was generally made sure that missing values dont cause errors, but are logged into the log table.

 In the second “interactive_dashboard.py” script, a dashboard was created with streamlit that allows interactive display of data, box plots and scatter plots of two numerical values can be displayed.
+A display of the "logs" table gives insight into the data quality.
+For this reason, a specific "data quality" tab was created that display all the logged information.
+Further information on data quality can also of course be extracted from reviewing the clean data displayed for the other tables.

 AI was used as coding assistance in this Project.